brickbots/PiFinder/docs/build_guide.md

 ## Power

 Before continuing to the case build, you'll have to decide how you are going to power the PiFinder.
-If you already have 5v power on the scope, or the facility to add a batter pack somewhere, this is probably the easiest way.
+If you already have 5v power on the scope, or the facility to add a battery pack somewhere, this is probably the easiest way.

+The power consumption of the PiFinder averages .9amp under full load.
+In power save mode (configurable in the Options page of the Status screen) it's about .5amp.
+Depending on your usage you should get more than 1.25 hour of usage out of each 1000mah of your battery pack.

 If you want the unit to be fully self-contained, I suggest the PiSugar-S power system.
 They are a thin board that mounts right under the Pi between it and the 3d printed holder.
 A nice 5000mah battery is included and it can provide enough power for the unit for about 5 hours.
 If you are going to use a PiSugar, make sure you print the case pieces with the `_ps` suffixes for best results.
 The shroud is a bit longer and has a cut-out for the power switch while the back-piece is a bit wider to make room for the battery beside the camera.
 Here's a photo of a left-handed unit with the PiSugar installed: